-New Verizon Galaxy S III software that disables universal search found on some unitsAlex Wagner - Senior News Editor
+New Verizon Galaxy S III software that disables universal search found on some unitsAlex Wagner - Deputy Managing Editor, News Desk

 Remember how both the AT&T and Sprint versions of the Galaxy S III recently received updates to disable universal search?
 It sounds like Verizon's model may soon be getting the same treatment.
 According to Droid-Life, new Galaxy S III units that are being given out as replacements are coming with new software loaded onto them.
 The software is version I535VRLG1, while the version currently on most devices is I535VRLF2, and is said to include a new kernel and remove universal search.
 That means that rather than being able to conduct a search and get results from the Internet and items on the device, users will only get web results.